15 Most Polluted Rivers in the United States Today

 Image Credit: Shutterstock.

-The Calcasieu River is located on the Gulf Coast of Louisiana.
+The Calcasieu River is located on the Gulf Coast of Louisiana and holds the title of the dirtiest river in the US.
 It is approximately two hundred miles long and serves as a home to over four hundred species of plants and animals.
 Unfortunately, because it passes through dozens of industrial plants, it is filled with Petroleum chemicals that are poisoning its inhabitants.

 2. Ohio River